What measures has the EU taken in response to the Russian invasion of Ukraine?

 Import and export measures

-As from 4 June 2022 all import duties on products originating in Ukraine are removed for a year.
-The same is true of EU anti-dumping measures and exemptions for steel imports from Ukraine.
+As from 4 June 2022 all import duties on products originating in Ukraine were removed for a year, as were EU anti-dumping measures and exemptions for steel importeds from Ukraine.
 These measures are designed to stimulate Ukrainian exports to the EU and alleviate the circumstances of Ukraine manufacturers and exporters.
+On 23 February 2023, the Commission proposed to renew trade benefits for Ukraine for a year.

-The Commission adopted a decision on 1 July 2022 under which the member states can temporarily waive customs duties and VAT on the importation from third countries of a wide range of life-saving equipment, such as food, blankets and tents, destined for Ukrainians affected by the war.
+The Commission adopted a decision on 1 July 2022 under which the member states can temporarily waive customs duties and VAT on third-countrie imports of a wide range of life-saving equipment, such as food, blankets and tents, destined for Ukrainians affected by the war.
 The measure applies retroactively from 24 February 2022 and will be in place until 31 December 2022.
+On 19 April, the commission decided at the request of 10 member states, including the Netherlands, to extend the exemption for these member states by a year until 31 December 2023.

 This page presents information on the various forms of EU assistance to Ukraine.